ShihabRezaAdit/Tableau-Trading-Data-Analysis-Dashboard/README.md

 Welcome to the **Tableau Trading Data Analysis Dashboard**!
 This project utilizes **Tableau** to explore trading activity, customer behavior, and regional performance using transactional trading data.
+You can also have a look live Dashboard Tour by downloading the Dashboard Tour.ZIP file
 ---

 ## 📊 Project Overview